codeghar/docker-compose-salt-stack/README.md

 2. Generates ssh keys for master and minion.
 The keys are *not* replaced if they already exist in the right directories.
 3. Modifies *./minion/conf/override.conf* to set the *master_finger* value based on the ssh keys generated in step 2.
 4. Runs ``git update-index --assume-unchanged ./minion/conf/override.conf`` to ignore any changes made to the file.
 This is done because of the changes made in step 3.
 Manually revert this with ``git update-index --no-assume-unchanged ./minion/conf/override.conf``.
+5. Runs ``git update-index --assume-unchanged ./docker-compose.yaml`` to ignore any changes made to the file as described in the Customize section.
+Manually revert this with ``git update-index --no-assume-unchanged ./docker-compose.yaml``.

 # Environment Lifecycle